unitaryfund/qrack/README.md

 |psi> = 1 / sqrt(2) * |00> + 1 / sqrt(2) * |11>

-has a probablity of both bits being 1 or neither bit being 1, but it has no independent probability for the bits being different, when measured.
+has a probablity of both bits being 1 or else both bits being 0, but it has no independent probability for the bits being different, when measured.
 If this state is acted on by an X or NOT gate on the left qubit, for example, we need only act on the states entangled into the original state:

 |psi_0> = 1 / sqrt(2) * |00> + 1 / sqrt(2) * |11>
 (When acted on by an X gate on the left bit, goes to:)